 With the holidays approaching, your schedule will likely be filled with many opportunities to overindulge.
-It is no surprise that most of us gain some unwanted weight during this time of year.
+It is no surprise that most of us gain some unwanted weight during this time of year and it is a perfect time for a home work out.
 Here are some tips as well as a safe home workout to help avoid those unwanted extra pounds.

 Tips from TFI on how to stay FIT this holiday season!

 - Plan and schedule your workouts first thing in the morning.
 If you wait to do it later in the day, you’re workout is more likely to get derailed from holiday work parties, happy hour, and other holiday celebrations.

 - Just move.
 If you skipped a workout, just get up and move.
 Small bursts of physical activity has shown to have health benefits.
 Walk around, take the stairs instead of elevators.
 Avoid long periods of sitting and inactivity.

 - Eat before you feast.
 Skipping meals will make you overeat for dinner.
 Pack healthy snacks if you are out and about to avoid eating out.

 - Drink lots of water and get plenty of rest.
 We tend to overeat if we’re sleep deprived and miss a workout.

 - Include your family and friends.
 Plan a ski trip, go for a hike, build a snowman, shovel snow, ice skating or sledding.